 But in a society where a very high value is put on being able to show in scientific research that there are measurable benefits to things.
 And being people who like to be able to see the research on the measurable benefits of any interventions before deciding whether or not it is one we want to choose for ourselves.
 We think it’s really great whenever the Cochrane Library reviews the evidence on continuous support through labour and birth.
 The conclusion is that the kind of support we provide results in many potential benefits for the mother and baby.

 The most recent review which came out July 2017 concluded:

 “Continuous support during labour may improve outcomes for women and infants, including increased spontaneous vaginal birth, shorter duration of labour, and decreased caesarean birth, instrumental vaginal birth, use of any analgesia, use of regional analgesia, low- five-minute Apgar score and negative feelings about childbirth experiences.
 We found no evidence of harms of continuous labour support.”

 There are more details if you want to read them in the full report via the link.
-The Cochrane Library is a great place to go and read up on anything related to pregnancy labour and birth especially because they provide a plain English version of their conclusions of their research reviews which is really helpful for those of us with no medical degree but who want to have all the information before making decisions.
+The Cochrane Library is a great place to go and read up on anything related to pregnancy labour and birth especially because they provide a plain English version of the conclusions of their research reviews which is really helpful for those of us with no medical degree but who want to have all the information before making decisions.

 Hampshire Doulas still believe the most important benefit of the support we provide is how our clients feel about themselves and the births they have.